Villa | 4 bedrooms | sleeps 8

 The villa is also equipped with Satellite TV, DVD player, electrical kitchen equipment, Wi-Fi internet connection, separate laundry room with iron and ironing board.

 The two kitchens, the separate living rooms and entrances, everything at the villa makes it just ideal for your dream holiday whether if you are having a family reunion, vacations on your own or with a group of friends.

-Garden & swimming pool: In the garden is located the swimming pool (6 x 9 meters) with Roman steps and children's area, a pretty wrought iron gazebo with stunning views towards Volterra, the Val d'Era valley, gently rolling hills and the opposite hill cock is one of the three Tuscan islands which surfaced during the Carboniferous period complete this corner of paradise.
+THE GARDEN AND SURROUNDING ENVIRONMENT: In the garden is located the swimming pool (6 x 9 meters) with Roman steps and children's area, a pretty wrought iron gazebo with stunning views towards Volterra, the Val d'Era, gently rolling hills and the opposite hillcock which is one of the three Tuscan islands which surfaced during the Carboniferous period, complete this corner of paradise.